namely/docker-protoc/README.md

 # Protocol Buffer Compiler Containers

 This repository contains Dockerfiles that build protocol buffer generation scripts for Go and Ruby.
-Removing the need to setup Protoc (v3 beta) on your local machine.
+Removing the need to setup Protoc (v3) on your local machine.
 It relies on setting a simple volume to the docker container, and it will take care of the rest.